vegaprotocol/specs/protocol/0062-SPAM-spam_protection.md

 - A party who has submitted more than `spam.protection.max.applyReferralCode` transactions in the current epoch plus in the current block, should have their transactions submitted in the current block **post-block** rejected (<a name="0062-SPAM-036" href="#0062-SPAM-036">0062-SPAM-036</a>).
 - A party who has more than 50% of their `ApplyReferralCode` transactions post-block rejected should be banned for 1/48th of an epoch or un till the end of the current epoch (whichever comes first).
 When banned for the above reason, `ApplyReferralCode` transactions should be pre-block rejected (<a name="0062-SPAM-037" href="#0062-SPAM-037">0062-SPAM-037</a>).

 - Issue a set of orders with decreasing order sizes for a given market, and verify that the first one rejected through the order-spam rejection is the first one of which the initial margin is smaller than `spam.order.MinimalMarginQuantumMultiple`.
 Increase the parameter, and repeat the sequence.
 Decrease the parameter, and repeat the sequence again.
+Decrease the Quantum, and repeat.
+- Issue an order for a non-existing market, and test that is is rejected.

 > **Note**: If other governance functionality (beyond delegation-changes, votes, and proposals) are added, the spec and its acceptance criteria need to be augmented accordingly.
 This issue will be fixed in a follow up version.